pranigopu/artificialIntelligence-in-games/lab2/README.md

 # Lab 2 - Game states, forward models & AI agents
-## Some basic ideas
+## Some basic notes
 ### Tournament vs. game
 A game is a single run of a game, whereas a tournament includes repetitions of a single game with multiple matchups (between players).
 A tournament is created simply by specifying the number of matchups are more than 1 (we shall see where to indicate the number of matchups later).
 When talking about tournaments here, we are speaking specifically about "Round Robin" tournaments, wherein a single game and matchup is repeated sequentially.

+### Implementation context
+All the implementation details (files to configure, classes to implement, functions to use, etc.) are given in the context of the TAG framework, which is implied.
+Also, we shall be working on Intellij IDEA as our IDE, but whenever implementational or operational details or steps are given with respect to this IDE, it shall be made explicit.
+The more general form of the implementational or operational details or steps will also be mentioned.

-## Instantiating agents, running tournaments & gathering data
+## PRELIMINARY CONCEPTS:<br>Instantiating agents, running tournaments & gathering data
 ### Issues with the previous way of running games
 In the last session, we saw the use of the "Game" class to run the desired game with the GUI.
 Here, we faced two issues: